 As the impact of the Covid-19 pandemic heightened, KSK program implementation was reprogrammed to conform to rules and regulations imposed by the LGUs and the national government’s Inter-Agency Task Force for the Management of Emerging Infectious Diseases.

 Together with its partners, SMFI strengthened its regional execution by utilizing digital technology to virtually coordinate with local-based partners.

 Despite the pandemic, SMFI was also able to implement its sustainable agriculture program in more than 30 sites nationwide, providing 1,300 local farmers with competitive skills that were certified by Tesda.

-KSK’s Big Brother Schools in Dinalupihan, Bataan and in Kapangan, Benguet also extended their help in spreading social good.
-D’Planner Farm School, for example, shared harvested crops to communities and frontliners.
+KSK’s Big Brother Schools in Dinalupihan, Bataan, and in Kapangan, Benguet also extended their help in spreading social good.
+D’Planner Farm School, for example, shared harvested crops with communities and frontliners.
 In Kapangan, produce was either sold or shared within the community.
 St. Isidore Learning Center and Castro Tomas Farm Schools bought produce from participants for distribution in villages (barangay).

-To provide markets for KSK farmers, partnerships were also forged with with SM Markets, SM Supermalls and SM Development Corp.
+To provide markets for KSK farmers, partnerships were also forged with SM Markets, SM Supermalls, and SM Development Corp.

 Through a multi-stakeholder approach, the KSK initiative was able to pool resources that enabled the program to scale up, reaching more people and increasing the impact of interventions.